![]() |

 Dept. of Geology & Geophysics

-Detailed fieldwork and development of physically realistic models for fracture in the earth, especially shear fracture, are central components of this research.
-Recent articles in the Journal of Structural Geology, the Journal of Geophysical Research, and Pure and Applied Geophysics describe some of this basic research (see link below).
-Much of Steve's field research has been done on faults in the Sierra Nevada of California.
-The support of the U.S. Department of Energy, the Offfice of Naval Research, and the U.S. National Science Foundation is gratefully acknowledged.
+Detailed fieldwork and development of physically realistic models for fracture in the earth are central components of this research.
+The support of this research by the U.S. Department of Energy, the Office of Naval Research, and the U.S. National Science Foundation is gratefully acknowledged.

 Bill Boger (M.S., University of Hawaii, 1997)